-SIR: You having been designated in department letter of this date to proceed to the Flathead (Jocko) Indian reservation in Montana, for the purpose of conferring and arranging on the part of the United States with the Indians on said reservation for the extinguishment of their title to so much of the land of that reservation as is required for the right of way for the Northern Pacific Railroad through it, the following information and instructions are furnished for your guidance in the premises.
+Sir: You having been designated in Department letter of this date to proceed to the Flathead (Jocko) Indian Reservation in Montana, for the purpose of conferring the Flathead (Jocko) Indian Reservation in Montana, for the purpose of conferring and arranging on the part of the United States with the Indians on said reservation for the extinguishment of their title to so much of the land of that reservation as is required for the right of way for the Northern Pacific Railroad through it, the following information and instructions are furnished for your guidance in the premises.

-By the first section of the act of July 2, 1864 (13 Stat., 365), incorporating the Northern Pacific Railroad Company and making a grant of lands thereto, Congress authorized and empowered the said company to lay out, locate, construct, furnish, maintain, and enjoy, a continuous railroad and telegraph line, with the appurtenances, beginning at a point on Lake Superior in the State of Minnesota or Wisconsin, thence westerly by the most eligible railroad route as should be determined by said company within the territory of the United States on a line north of the forty-fifth degree of latitude, to some point on Puget Sound.
+By the first section of the act of July 2, 1864 (13 Stat., 365), incorporating the Northern Pacific Railroad Company and making a grant of lands thereto, Congress authorized and empowered the said company to lay out, locate, construct, furnish, maintain, and enjoy, a continuous railroad and telegraph line, with the appurtenances, beginning at a point on Lake Superior in the State of Minnesota or Wisconsin, thence westerly by the most eligible railroad route as should be determined by said thence westerly by the most eligible railroad route as should be determined by said company within the territory of the United States on a line north of the forty-fifth degree of latitude, to some point on Puget Sound.

-By the second section of said act Congress granted the said company the right of way through the public domain for the construction of said railroad and telegraph, to the extent of 200 feet in width on each side of said railroad, including all necessary grounds for station buildings, workshops, depots, machine-shops, switches, side-tracks, turn-tables, and water stations; and also provided that the United States should extinguish as rapidly as might be consistent with public policy, and the welfare of the Indians, the Indian title to all lands falling under the operation of the act
+By the second section of said act Congress granted the said company the right of way through the public domain for the construction of said railroad and telegraph, to the extent of 200 feet in width on each side of said railroad, including all necessary grounds for station buildings, workshops, depots, machine-shops, switches, side-tracks, turn-tables, and water stations; and also provided that the United States should ex-tinguish as rapidly as might be consistent with public policy and the welfare of the Indians, the Indian title to all lands falling under the operation of the act and acquired n the donation to the road.

-By the second article of the treaty between the United States and the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians, concluded at Hell Gate, in the Bitter Root Valley, July 16, 1855 (12 Stat., 975), duly ratified and proclaimed, a tract of country therein described in the then Territory of Washington, but now included within the boundaries of the Territory of Montana; was set apart by specific boundaries for the use and occupation of the said confederated tribes, and as a general Indian reservation, upon which may be placed other friendly tribes or bands of Indians of the Territory of Washington who may agree to be consolidated with the tribes parties to said treaty under the common designation of the Flathead Nation.
-The third article of said treaty provides that, "if necessary for the public convenience, roads may be run through the said reservations, and on the other hand the right of way, with free access from the same to the nearest public highway, is secured to them, as also the right in common with citizens of the United States to travel upon all public highways."
+By the second article of the treaty between the United States and the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians, concluded at Hell Gate, in the Bitter Root Valley, July 16, 1855 (12 Stat., 975), duly ratified and proclaimed, a tract of country therein described in the then Territory of Washington, but now included within the boundaries of the Territory of Montana, was set apart by specific boundaries for the use and occupation of the said confederated tribes, and has a general Indian reservation, upon which may be placed other friendly tribes or hands of Indians of the Territory of Washington who may agree to be consolidated with the tribes parties to said treaty under the common designation of the Flathead Nation

+The third article of said treaty provides that "if neccessary for the public convenlence, roads may be run through the said reservations, and on the other hand the right of way, with free access from the same to the nearest public highway, is secured to them, as also the right in common with citizens of the United States to travel upon all public highways."